NetworkCommons/rise.networkcommons.org/hugo-gh/content/posts/20250530-berlin-booklaunch.md

 We hope you will join us to celebrate the launch of Armin’s book.

-Please bring along your community networking experiences and memories together with visions and challenges for the future of community infrastrusture.
+Please bring along your community networking experiences and memories together with visions and challenges for the future of community infrastructure.

 c-ven, Volker and Adam.